-24. Requests the Special Rapporteur to submit regular reports to the Human Rights Council and to the General Assembly on the implementation of the mandate, including on the follow-up efforts made in the implementation of the recommendations of the commission of inquiry;
+21. Requests the Special Rapporteur to submit regular reports to the Human Rights Council and to the General Assembly on the implementation of the mandate, including on the follow-up efforts made in the implementation of the recommendations of the commission of inquiry;

-25. Urges the Government of the Democratic People’s Republic of Korea, through continuous dialogues, to invite and to cooperate fully with all special procedure mandate holders, especially the Special Rapporteur, to give the Special Rapporteur and supporting staff unrestricted access to visit the country, to provide them with all information necessary to enable them to fulfil such a mandate and to promote technical cooperation with the Office of the High Commissioner;
+22. Urges the Government of the Democratic People’s Republic of Korea, through continuous dialogues, to invite and to cooperate fully with all special procedure mandate holders, especially the Special Rapporteur, to give the Special Rapporteur and supporting staff unrestricted access to visit the country, to provide them with all information necessary for fulfilling their mandate;

-26. Encourages the Government of the Democratic People’s Republic of Korea to extend an invitation to the Office of the High Commissioner to visit the country;
+23. Encourages the Government of the Democratic People’s Republic of Korea to extend an invitation to the Office of the High Commissioner to visit the country and to benefit from technical cooperation; [taken from OP22]

-27. Also encourages the Government of the Democratic People’s Republic of Korea to fulfil its stated commitment to implement the accepted recommendations contained in the outcome reports of the previous cycles of the universal periodic review;

-28. Further encourages the Government of the Democratic People’s Republic of Korea to provide comprehensive information detailing progress on the implementation of the recommendations that it accepted in the previous cycles of the universal periodic review, including with regard to the ratification of or accession to core international human rights instruments to which the Democratic People’s Republic of Korea is still not a party, in particular the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the International Convention on the Elimination of All Forms of Racial Discrimination, to further expand cooperation with other United Nations human rights mechanisms in order to address all human rights violations and abuses in the country and to take all measures necessary to fully fulfil the obligations under international instruments to which the Democratic People’s Republic of Korea is a party, including the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women, the Convention on the Rights of the Child, the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography and the Convention on the Rights of Persons with Disabilities;
+24. Also encourages the Government of the Democratic People’s Republic of Korea to fulfil its stated commitment to implement the accepted recommendations contained in the outcome reports of the universal periodic review cycles, to provide comprehensive information detailing the implementation of those recommendations, including with regard to the ratification of or accession to core international human rights instruments to which the Democratic People’s Republic of Korea is still not a party, to expand cooperation with United Nations human rights mechanisms, and to take all measures necessary to fully fulfil the obligations under international instruments to which the Democratic People’s Republic of Korea is a party; [merging and shortening of ex-OP27 and ex-OP28 into OP24]

-29. Encourages the United Nations system, including its specialized agencies, States, regional intergovernmental organizations, interested institutions, independent experts and non-governmental organizations to develop constructive dialogue and cooperation with special procedure mandate holders, including the Special Rapporteur, and the field-based structure of the Office of the High Commissioner;
+25. Encourages all stakeholders to develop constructive dialogue and cooperation with special procedure mandate holders, including the Special Rapporteur, and the field-based structure of the Office of the High Commissioner;

-30. Encourages all States, the United Nations system, including its relevant specialized agencies, regional intergovernmental organizations and forums, civil society organizations, foundations and engaged business enterprises and other stakeholders towards which thecommission of inquiry has directed recommendations to take those recommendations forward;

-31. Also encourages all States, the United Nations system, including its relevant specialized agencies, regional intergovernmental organizations and forums, civil society organizations, foundations and engaged business enterprises and other stakeholders to support efforts aimed at improving dialogue on and engagement with regard to the humanitarian and human rights situation, including international abductions, in the Democratic People’s Republic of Korea, and inter-Korean dialogue;
+;